-In the last few years, the requirements to rank a site have shifted.
-While links remain our primary way to get sites ranked, it’s no longer about brute-forcing your site to the top of the SERPs.
+Over time, the requirements to rank a site have shifted.
+While links remain a primary way to get sites ranked, it’s no longer about brute-forcing your site to the top of the SERPs.
 The words “trust” and “authority” are being discussed as necessary components of the modern SEO strategy.

 So how does one increase trust?

 It can easily be seen that Google trusts sites with high Domain Authority (DA) or Domain Rating (DR).
 Simply search in Google for anything and you’re going to see the front page occupied by at least a few links to sites like Wikipedia, Amazon, Facebook, Lifehacker, etc.

 Google considers these sites to have “trust”, so content issued from these sites typically ranks easily.
 Hence, it makes sense that you should increase your DA/DR with trustworthy links.

 (Note: I don’t subscribe to the idea that simply increasing metrics will increase rankings.
 But I can indeed see in the data that high DA/DR sites are Google’s sweethearts and are usually my toughest competitors.)

 Domain Authority Stacking (DAS)